datahub-project/datahub/docs/rfc/active/business_glossary/README.md

 record SchemaField {

   /**
-   * Urn for the Dataset Field
+   * Flattened name of the field.
+Field is computed from jsonPath field.
+For data translation rules refer to wiki page above.
    */
-  urn: DatasetFieldUrn
+  fieldPath: SchemaFieldPath

   /**
    * Flattened name of a field in JSON Path notation.